jarrett/cities-old/native/win64/readme.txt

-Download the precompiled GLFW binaries and extract glfw3.lib to this folder.
+Download the precompiled binaries for the following libraries:

+- GLFW
+- Freetype

+Extract the following files to this folder:

+- glfw3.lib
+- freetype.lib